Epsilonae/RCS/README.md

 ```

 You can customize the death messages in the plugin's `config.yml`.
-Here is an example of the death message structure:
+Here is an example of the death message structure :
 ```
 death_message:
   suicide: died by himself